7 Ways to Increase Enrollment in Your Childcare Program

 7. Open your doors regularly

-• Sell your unique benefits.
-Let families know what makes your program different from the rest.
+• Sell unique benefits.
+Clearly state what makes your program different.

 Increase your enrollment